nikkara/Analysis-of-Customer-Data-Using-Recommender-Systems/README.md

 # MovieLens Recommender System Analysis

 ## Project Description
-This repository contains our project for analyzing customer data using the MovieLens dataset.
-The primary objective is to configure, evaluate, and compare different recommender system models.
-We focus on building and assessing a neighborhood-based method and a matrix factorization-based method against a baseline.
-This project aims to understand user preferences and improve recommendation accuracy.
+This project involves the development and optimization of two types of recommender system models using the MovieLens dataset: one based on neighborhood methods and another on matrix factorization.
+Our objective is to enhance the quality of recommendations through meticulous hyperparameter tuning and comparative analysis against a baseline model.

-## Dataset Information
+## Dataset Overview
-The project uses the **MovieLens dataset** provided by GroupLens Research, which contains over 27 million five-star ratings across 58,098 movies and 283,228 users.
-All users have rated at least one movie.
-The dataset contains the following information:
+We utilize the MovieLens dataset, which comprises over 27 million ratings across 58,098 movies by 283,228 users.
+This rich dataset provides a foundation for exploring user preferences and improving recommendation accuracy.

+## Exploratory Data Analysis (EDA)
+The initial phase of our project involves an extensive EDA to understand underlying patterns within the data:
+- **Stratified Sampling**: We employ StratifiedShuffleSplit to ensure each subgroup is represented, improving the reliability of our insights.
+- **Comparative Analysis**: We analyze both the sampled and original datasets to confirm consistency across distributions.

+## Models and Hyperparameter Tuning
+### KNNWithZScore (Neighborhood-Based Method)
+- **Parameters**:
+  - `k`: Number of neighbors.
+Chosen to enhance personalized recommendations.
+  - `min_k`: Minimum number of neighbors required for predictions, allowing inclusivity for new users.
-- **UserID:** Unique identifier for each user
+  - `sim_options`: Pearson correlation for similarity, focusing on user rating patterns.
+  - `user_based`: Both user-focused and movie-focused strategies are evaluated to optimize personalization.

+### SVD++ (Matrix Factorization-Based Method)
+- **Parameters**:
+  - `n_factors`: Number of latent factors to capture complex patterns.
+  - `n_epochs`: Number of iterations for training.
-- **MovieID:** Unique identifier for each movie
+  - `lr_all`: Learning rate for updates.
-- **Rating:** User-assigned rating for the movie (0.5 to 5.0 stars)
-- **Timestamp:** When the rating was given, in UTC seconds since 1970

-The dataset provides valuable insights into user preferences and is suitable for collaborative filtering techniques.
+  - `reg_all`: Regularization to prevent overfitting.
+  - `biased`: Incorporation of bias terms to enhance model predictions.

-## Models Used
+## Results
-The project uses two different models:
-1. **Neighborhood-Based Method:**
-   - Implements the K-Nearest Neighbors (KNN) algorithm.
-   - Uses similarities between user ratings to find similar neighbors and predict ratings.
-   - Hyperparameters tuned include the similarity function (cosine similarity, Pearson correlation) and the minimum number of neighbors.

-2. **Matrix Factorization-Based Method:**
-   - Implements a matrix factorization algorithm, such as SVD.
-   - Decomposes the user-item rating matrix into lower-dimensional matrices.
-   - Hyperparameters tuned include the number of factors and learning rate.

-**Baseline:**
-- The baseline is a **normal predictor** that makes random predictions based on the distribution of the training set ratings.
+Our analysis demonstrates that the SVD++ model performed the best in terms of RMSE, indicating its superior ability to handle both explicit and implicit feedback.
+Key findings include:

+- The **SVD++ model** had a 5% lower RMSE compared to the KNNWithZScore model, suggesting better accuracy.
+- Hyperparameter tuning showed that reducing the `n_factors` in SVD++ below 20 decreased performance.
+- Neighborhood methods were particularly effective for users with a high number of ratings.

+For a detailed visualization of the results, see the [results folder](link-to-results-folder).

 ## Installation
-To run this project locally, follow these steps:
+To set up the project, clone the repository and install the required libraries:
 ```bash
 git clone https://github.com/yourusername/movielens-recommender-analysis.git
 cd movielens-recommender-analysis